Codecademy/docs/content/javascript/concepts/arrays/terms/findLast/findLast.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `.findLast()` array method returns the first value found in the array by starting the search from the end of the array to the beginning of the array.
+The `.findLast()` array method returns the last instance of an element in an array that meets the specified condition.
+The array is searched in reverse: from the end of the array to the beginning.

 ## Syntax